Horsey Gap Seals

 Conservation

-Grey seals are a protected species in the UK, and there are strict laws in place to protect them and their habitats.
+Grey seals are a protected species in the UK, with strict laws to protect them and their habitats.
 The colony at Horsey Gap is particularly important, as it represents one of the largest breeding populations in the country.

 There are normally seal wardens present along the path and viewing areas to answer any questions you may have.